Itiviti/gradle-jibx-plugin/README.md

 - `jibxDependencies` will extract all your jibx dependencies (by default only the JIBX library itself and your sources) in order to pass it to the compiler as a classpath.
-If you need to add more dependencies, extract them into `jibxDependencies.temporaryDir`.
+If you need to add more dependencies, add them to this Copy task.
 - `jibxBindings` will copy all your JIBX mappings into a temporary directory (by default only the XML files found in the bindings directory of your sources).
 This will enable you to reference multiple files in your bindings.
-If you need to reference mappings from third party libraries, extract them into `jibxBindings.temporaryDir`.
+If you need to reference mappings from third party libraries, reference them using `registerBindingsDirectory` and `registerBindingsArchive`.